Agoric/documentation/main/ertp/guide/README.md

 buyers which ticket they get.

 The Agoric Theatre has 1114 seats numbered `1` to `1114`.
-Objects representing valid tickets have the properties:
+An object representing a valid ticket has the properties:
 - `seat`: A number
 - `show`: A string describing the show
 - `start`: A string representing a [time/date in ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)